U.S. court revives InterDigital lawsuit against Nokia

-WASHINGTON, Aug 1 A federal appeals court revived a patent infringement complaint filed by InterDigital Inc (IDCC.O) against Nokia NOK1V.HE, sending InterDigital's shares sharply higher on Wednesday.
+WASHINGTON A federal appeals court revived a patent infringement complaint filed by InterDigital Inc against Nokia, sending InterDigital's shares sharply higher on Wednesday.

 The U.S. Court of Appeals for the Federal Circuit said that the U.S. International Trade Commission erred in how it defined critical terms in the two patents in the complaint, and sent the case back to the ITC for reconsideration.